Digital technologies are key to economic diversification

 —-

 .
-However, there is considerable variation in 4G deployment between regions; while 4G is available to all in Eastern Asia and in Europe, only half of people in Africa live in areas covered by 4G networks (Figure 1).
-Furthermore, mobile networks continue to evolve, with 4G being superseded by 5G technology.
-Preliminary data -—
+However, there is considerable variation in 4G deployment between regions; while 4G is available to all in Eastern Asia and in Europe, only 54 per cent of people in sub-Saharan Africa live in areas covered by 4G+ networks (figure 1).
+Furthermore, mobile networks continue to evolve, with 4G being superseded by 5G technology - which covered 38 per cent of the global population as of 2023 -—

 – ‒